freifunk-gluon/gluon/docs/index.rst

   - My Net N750

 .. [#ath10k]
-  Device uses the ath10k WLAN driver; image is built for 11s by default unless GLUON_WLAN_MESH is set as described in :ref:`getting-started-make-variables`
+  Device uses the ath10k WLAN driver; images are built for 11s by default unless GLUON_WLAN_MESH is set as described in :ref:`getting-started-make-variables`

 ar71xx-nand